 - The AMSA scorecard reveals the level to which an institution has committed to ensuring no conflict of interest exists related to pharmaceutical relationships.
 Providing this information, which has increasingly become a focus for medical professionals, ethicists, and the public, allows for complete transparency.
 While participation is voluntary, AMSA recommends medical schools take part in the program in order to demonstrate recognition of this issue’s importance.

 - You can submit your policies via our online submission form

 How will my institution’s policies be evaluated?

 - Policies are blinded and then reviewed by two separate reviewers.
-To see the domains that each policy is graded on specifically, please visit our methodology information.
+To see the domains that each policy is graded on specifically, please visit our scorecard website.

 What if we choose not to submit our policies?

 - A web search will be conducted in an attempt to find publicly available policies.
 If no policies are found to be evaluated, a grade of incomplete will be assigned to your institution.

 What if we are currently updating our policies?